 We wish that the list of LoadRunner interview questions would help you to get the desired job profile.

 We tried the best to bring all the relevant questions here.
-These questions would be quite useful to test your skills and guide you to perform better.
+With these questions, you can test your skills and assess if you need any improvement.
 You can get more information about LoadRunner from the Wikipedia docs.

 Since we are at the end of this post, so we would love to know from you if you do have a better answer for any of the questions.
 If yes, please share it in the comment section.
 Your reply would help us immensely.
 And other readers would also get to see a fresh approach.